kubevirt/user-guide/docs/virtual_machines/liveness_and_readiness_probes.md

 support from the guest and additional tooling like the commonly used `watchdog` binary.

+Exec probes are Liveness or Readiness probes specifically intended for VMs.
+These probes run a command inside the VM and determine the VM ready/live state based on its success.
+For running commands inside the VMs, the qemu-guest-agent package is used.
+A command supplied to an exec probe will be wrapped by `virt-probe` in the operator and forwarded to the guest.

 ## Define a HTTP Liveness Probe

 The following VirtualMachineInstance configures a HTTP Liveness Probe